deviantintegral/drupal_tests/README.md

 If you ran `setup.sh` these steps have been done automatically.

-1. Copy all of the files and directories from `templates/module` to the root of your new module.
+1. Copy all the files and directories from `templates/module` to the root of your new module.
 1. Edit `phpunit.core.xml.dist` and set the whitelist paths for coverage reports, replacing `my_module` with your module name.